ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Analysis

 \subsection{Emerging Reasoning Behaviors}

-In addition to the example in Figure~\ref{fig:method}, we present a MathVision test case and the reasoning process of three models in Figure~\ref{fig:case_study} to examine the emerging reasoning abilities of \MODEL.
-We observe that the large base model makes a commonsense mistake and fails to arrive at the correct answer, while the small reasoning expert remains limited to shallow reasoning patterns.
-In contrast, \MODEL successfully combines the strengths of both in this case: it inherits the explicit ``think process'' tags (\texttt{<think>}) from the small reasoning expert and leverages the step-by-step reasoning style and even provides an interpretable visualized solution to the question.
+In addition to the example in Figure~\ref{fig:method}, we present a qualitative MathVision test case in Figure~\ref{fig:case_study}, showcasing the reasoning process of three models to examine the emerging reasoning abilities of \MODEL.
+We find that the large base model makes a commonsense error and fails to reach the correct answer, while the small reasoning expert remains confined to shallow reasoning patterns.
+In contrast, \MODEL successfully combines the strengths of both: it inherits the explicit ``thinking process’’ tags (\texttt{<think>}) from the small reasoning expert, while adopting the step-by-step reasoning style and even providing an interpretable, visualized solution.

+To quantitatively analyze emerging reasoning behaviors, we report statistics on 3,040 MathVision samples in Table~\ref{tab:reasoning_pattern} on different reasoning patterns, such as backtracking, verification and sub-goal branching.
+Motivated by~\cite{gandhi2025cognitive}, we employ \texttt{gpt-4o-mini} as a judge to classify reasoning trajectories from the large base model, the small reasoning expert, and \MODEL itself on MathVision 3040 samples.
+We observe that while large base models exhibit subgoal-oriented reasoning patterns, their performance on backtracking and verification remains limited.
+In contrast, small visual reasoners trained with RFT show significant improvements in these aspects -- a strength that ProxyThinker successfully inherits.
+Notably, ProxyThinker also retains the subgoal planning ability, which appears to diminish in small RFT models.